kcwinner/aws-cdk-appsync-transformer/README.md

 ### Functions

-Fields with the `@function` direction will be accessible via `api.outputs.FUNCTION_RESOLVERS`.
+Fields with the `@function` directive will be accessible via `api.outputs.FUNCTION_RESOLVERS`.
 It will return an array like below.Currently these are not named and do not specify a region.
 There are improvements that can be made here but this simple way has worked for me so I've implemented it first.
 Typically I send all `@function` requests to one Lambda Function and have it route as necessary.

 ```js
 [